MatthiasNickles/diff-SAT/README.md

 ##### Probabilistic inference without cost functions #####

-Perhaps notably, delSAT can also be used for probabilistic inference even if no cost function or parameter atoms are present, provided the random variables (nondeterministic atoms) are mutually independent.
+Perhaps notably, diff-SAT can also be used for probabilistic inference even if no cost function or parameter atoms are present, provided the random variables (nondeterministic atoms) are mutually independent.

 Example (9):